alo9507/localhost-rn/README.md

 You do not have to worry about the backend.
 The mock backend applied by `local.json` will fully replace the backend with mock data that YOU control.

+It will take you to the first launch screen where you can implement the SVG.

 ## GETTING STARTED - BACKEND DEVELOPERS

 Run `docker-compose -f docker-compose.development.yml up`